-National applications to use data from the EU Customs Data Hub
+National aApplications to use data complementing from the EU Customs Data Hub

-- 1. Member States may develop applications necessary to connect to the EU Customs Data Hub in order to provide data to and process data from the EU Customs Data Hub. - 2.
-Member States may request the EU Customs Authority to develop the applications referred to in paragraph 1.
-In that case, those Member States shall finance the development. - 3.
-Where the EU Customs Authority develops an application in accordance with paragraph 2, it shall make it available to all Member States.
+- 1. Member States may develop: applications necessary to connect to the EU Customs Data Hub in order to provide data to and process data from the EU Customs Data Hub. - (a) additional applications within the EU Customs Data Hub in coordination with the EU Customs Authority or the Commission according to technical specifications jointly defined with the EU Customs Authority; - (b) applications necessary to connect to the EU Customs Data Hub in order to provide data to and process data from the EU Customs Data Hub. - 2.
+Member States may request the EU Customs Authority to develop the applications referred to in paragraph 1, points (a) and (b).
+In that case, Where appropriate, the EU Customs Authority shall coordinate a co-financing among those Member States shall finance.
+This the development may be partially funded by the EU Customs Authority. - 3.
+Where the EU Customs Authority develops an application in accordance with paragraph 2: - (a) that application it shall be made make it available to all Member States that cofinanced it or shall be made available free of charge to other Member States upon agreement of all co-financing Member States. - (b) further developments and maintenance of that application shall be managed on the basis of a new co-financing agreement.